moez-sadok/chat-clean-architecture/README.md

 ## 1. Independent of Frameworks:

-In this example, when using Angular, we only utilize the necessary features such as Dependency Injection (DI), modules, routing, component input/output, and the httpClient.
-We also use only four RxJS operators and don't require ngrx (provided by the architecture's native flow).
-Also for NestJs we only utilize (DI, module,controller) .
+In this example, when using Angular or NestJs, we only utilize the necessary features such as Dependency Injection (DI), modules ...
 The frameworks/lib used as a tool.
 ## 2. Testable:

 Starting with Test-Driven Development (TDD) will be easy, and our business rules can be tested without relying on the UI, database, web server, or any other external elements.